How to Get Free Electricity at Home

 If you’re looking at storing enough power for most, or even all, the circuits in your home, then you need a whole-home energy storage system.
 These systems are commonly paired with rooftop solar systems that charge multiple batteries storing dozens of kilowatts of power.

-One major player in the home energy storage category is the Generac PWRcell system.
-The PWRcell consists of batteries that store energy, a cabinet that holds the batteries, and a solar power inverter that converts the DC power coming from your solar panels to AC power that is used by your home.
+Two major players in the home energy storage category are the Generac PWRcell system and the Kohler Power Reserve System.
+These systems consist of batteries that store energy, in some cases a cabinet that holds the batteries, and a solar power inverter that converts the DC power coming from your solar panels to AC power that is used by your home.

-Besides its high energy storage capacity, the PWRcell can be used with power management modules that balance competing power loads during an outage.
+Depending on which system you choose, you get different benefits.
+For example, the PWRcell is very scalable, and you can add batteries for more power later.
+It can also be used with power management modules that balance competing power loads during an outage.
 For example, if your water heater, furnace, and electric stove are asking for power at the same time, the management modules will prioritize the appliance you have set as most important.
-The PWRcell can also be paired with a soft starter, which will reduce the high surge outputs needed to start an air conditioner.

-Their output and efficient management of power make PWRcell battery energy storage systems great for whole-home backup during an emergency.
-Keep in mind that they do not come with the solar panels, which you will need to purchase and install separately.
-This can get pricey but, thankfully, the PWRcell can also be charged using utility power.
-This way, you can still store plenty of energy without investing in solar power storage.
+Their output and efficient power management make home energy storage systems great for whole-home backup during an emergency.
+Keep in mind that none of them come with the solar panels, which you will need to purchase and install separately.
+This can get pricey but, thankfully, these systems can also be charged using utility power.
+That way, you can still store plenty of energy without investing in solar power storage.

 Generator or Energy Storage System?